airbnb/javascript/react/README.md

 ## Declaration
-  - Do not use displayName for naming components, instead name the component by reference.
+  - Do not use displayName for naming components.
+Instead, name the component by reference.

     ```javascript
     // bad